 Masters programmes can be demanding and new cultural and learning contexts may also challenge students who come from a variety of cultural and educational backgrounds.
 To address students’ academic and social needs, we have a number of systems in place.

-In your first weeks, you will be allocated a Personal Tutor, who will help to guide you should questions or challenges arise.
+In your first weeks, you will be allocated a Student Advisor, who will help to guide you should academic or pastoral questions or challenges arise.

 Weekly or bi-weekly programme tutorial sessions take place to support you academically and help with a variety of programme issues.